 Supply chain risk can affect not only the composition of suppliers but also the firms' boundaries.
 Theories of the boundaries of the firm suggest that supply assurance concerns may lead firms to integrate vertically (Williamson, 1971; Bolton and Whinston, 1993).
 When supply chain uncertainty increases and bottlenecks become more likely, the intensity of hold up problems between a firm and its suppliers intensifies, making vertical integration more desirable (Grossman and Hart, 1986).
 For these reasons, we may observe more vertical M&As when supply chain risk increases.
 Specifically, we expect a firm experiencing heightened supply chain risk to have a higher probability of acquiring firms in an upstream industry to better control the access to inputs.
-We expect the probability of the acquirer and the target depends on technological reasons affecting their relative size and on their liquid holdings and access to external finance.
+We expect the probability of the acquisition of firms in downstream industries to increase as well because the identity of the acquirer and the target depends on technological reasons affecting their relative size and on their liquid holdings and access to external finance.
 For a firm to integrate with a supplier, it may just be optimal to become a target because, theoretically, what matters is the common ownership of different stages of the production process.